 In this post (first written in 2014), I attempt to set out a long view for education reform.
 I realise that what follows is quite far removed from most of the current debate around education.

-I initially intended on entering education not as a teacher, but as an academic.
-Back in 2004, I started arranging meetings with various teachers and academics to talk about my ideas.
-Initially, my intention was to carry out a hopelessly positivistic comparison of different approaches to education, in an effort to amass enough evidence as to ‘prove’ once and for all ‘what works’.
-(Hence my aversion to the ‘what works’ element in the current education debate – I oppose it with all the zeal of a recent convert.)
+I initially planned on entering education not as a teacher, but as an academic.
+All the way back in 2004, I started arranging meetings with various teachers and academics to talk about my ideas.
+Initially, my plan – it now shames me to admit – was to carry out a comparison of various mainstream and alternative approaches to education, with the hope of figuring out once and for all ‘what works’ best.
+(Hence my aversion to the ‘what works’ element in the current education debate – I oppose it with the zeal of a recent convert.)

-In one memorable meeting, a world-weary Anthropology Professor sighed and said “I’m not interested so much in mainstream versus alternative, or traditional versus progressive.
-What I’m interested in this: should schools focus on educating people to perform better than other people, or who work better with other people?”
+In one memorable meeting, a world-weary professor or anthropology sighed and said “I’m not interested so much in mainstream versus alternative, or traditional versus progressive.
+What I’m interested in this: should schools focus on educating people to perform better than other people, or to work better with other people?”

 Better than, or better with?
-This simple dichotomy hit me like a steam train.
-Does our education system inculcate an competitive, or a collaborative mindset?
+This simple idea hit me like a locomotive.
+Does our education system inculcate an competitive, or a collaborative worldview?
 Which should it seek to nurture?
-Is this even a useful distinction, or are weighing scales a better analogy?
+Is this even a binary choice, or are weighing scales a better analogy?
 And if so – where is the balance currently, and where ought it to be?

 Is competition itself winning?

-To explore these questions, it will be helpful to take a dual perspective: the big picture (which, I will argue, directs us toward a desired destination – let’s call it B), and the smaller picture (which describes where we are now – let’s call it A).
-How we might get from A to B is a question for some other time.
+To explore these questions, I will firstly consider the big picture (which, I will argue, directs us toward a desired destination – let’s call it B), and then the smaller picture (which describes where we are now – let’s call it A).
+How we might get from A to B is a question for another blog.

 The big picture